Inefficiencies on a massive scale + subsidies + social norms = unsustainable disaster.

 Additionally, an almost belligerent resistance to and social stigma against veganism is a result of the taboo nature of openly rejecting and challenging animal consumption, seen universally as a sign of status.

 Because most people (including those in the media) are still not vegan, the dominant narrative surrounding veganism is largely crafted by individuals who fundamentally don't or won't understand it or even have vested interests in continued animal production.
-Despite the fact that it's outdated, inefficient, and cruel, animal use is deeply woven into many aspects our lives and is often romanticized, reinforced by many common rationales and myths.
+As children, we accept half-baked explanations for how and why we eat and otherwise use animals, and most people never go on to challenge these shallow rationales even as adults.
+Despite the fact that it's outdated, inefficient, and cruel, pervasive animal use is deeply woven into many aspects our lives.
+Not only is it institutionalized, it's often romanticized and constantly reinforced by many common rationales and myths.

 Frank, honest discussions about the staggering ethical, environmental, and health consequences of animal use can feel deeply uncomfortable and confronting.
 Unfortunately, when it comes to this topic, a desire to soothe one's cognitive dissonance is usually stronger than a willingness to look within and make changes that defy social norms.